 So what happened?
 Why did we stop naming our children after presidents?
 Or did we?
 Perhaps people still do.
 With names like George, James, and even Theodore being so common these days, it’s hard to even tell if the name was inspired by their presidential counterparts or by something else.

 Either way, there’s plenty of evidence, both past and recent, of parents bestowing names of US presidents on their children.
 Some of our favorite celebrities and most celebrated figures, in fact, have been named after a leader their parents respected.
 Sometimes, that naming honor went not to a child but an artistic child, like, for instance, an iconic stuffed animal, or a famous cartoon-strip character.

-Here’s a list of the 10 presidents whose names have been passed down through the generations.
+With a fresh new president in office, now's a good time to look at a list of 10 presidents whose names have been passed down through the generations.